 — Romance Junkies

-Desperate to defeat King Richard III and gain the English crown, Henry Tudor made a pact with the Druids that bound him and his heirs to the Druid’s deadly struggle against the Vampires.
-Ever since, the Llewellyns, an ancient Vampire slaying family, have been in the permanent employ of the monarchy.
+Desperate to defeat King Richard III and gain the crown, Henry Tudor made a pact with the Druids binding him and his heirs to the Druids’ struggle against the Vampire race.
+Ever since, the Llewellyns, a Vampire-slaying family, have been in the king’s employ.

 Read an Excerpt

 Here he was, on the brink of a battle for the crown of England, and it was increasingly obvious that God wasn’t listening to his desperate prayers.
 Henry Tudor rose from his knees, made the sign of the cross, and backed away from the altar.
 A single tallow candle illuminated a handful of dilapidated pews and a ragged altar cloth, tattered and chewed by vermin.

 There was only one thing left to do, and it would be the biggest gamble of his life.
 He’d left the Earl of Oxford in charge of his pitifully few troops, and brought his Welsh companion, Sir John Llewellyn, as his guide.
 They were the only two men who knew he had left his sleeping army and gone out into the countryside, ostensibly to pray at the church, but in reality to do so much more.

 “Are you ready, my lord?”

 Henry relaxed as John’s familiar dark-featured face emerged from the gloom.
 John’s knowledge of the Welsh countryside had proved invaluable.
 He’d found Henry the perfect place for his needs, a place where the old religion of the Druids lodged uneasily alongside the new.

 “Is it true there was a battle fought here, John?”
 Henry asked as his friend led him away from the church and down into the all-encompassing darkness beyond.